Dear Security Industry Association (SIA) members and industry colleagues,

-It has been an honor to serve as the Chairman of the Board of Directors over the last two years, and I thank all of our members, committee members, staff, partners and fellow board members for their contribution toward making SIA an outstanding organization.
+It is an honor to serve as SIA’s chairman, and I thank all of our members, committee members, staff, partners and fellow board members for their contribution toward making SIA an outstanding organization.

 Chairman, SIA Board of Directors